LGBTQ history in Canada: 2000–2004

 In April 2000, the federal Liberal government responded to the 1999 Supreme Court decision by passing a bill (C-23) which amended 68 federal statutes, including pension benefits, bankruptcy protection, income taxes, old age security, and immigration, among others, to grant equal rights to homosexual common-law couples.

 In 2000, in the case of Little Sisters Book and Art Emporium v.
 Canada (Minister of Justice), the Canadian Supreme Court ruled that gay publications, even those that were sexually explicit were protected by the freedom of speech and expression clauses in the Canadian Charter of Rights and Freedoms.
 Little Sister's Book and Art Emporium, however, has continued to litigate against what it considers to be discriminatory border practices.

-In 2001, NDP MP Libby Davies publicly acknowledged she had a female partner, becoming the country's first (and so far only) female Member of Parliament to come out.
+In 2001, NDP MP Libby Davies publicly acknowledged she had a domestic partner who was a woman, becoming the country's first woman member of Parliament to come out.

 In 2002, sexual orientation and gender identity were included in the Northwest Territories Human Rights Act.

 In 2003, the British Columbia Court of Appeal made a unanimous decision that limiting the definition of marriage to heterosexual couples violated equality rights.
 The ruling was not effective immediately, but allowed a two-year transition period for Ottawa to legally recognize same-sex marriage.
 In June, the Ontario Court of Appeal upheld the decision of a lower court to allow same-sex marriage.

-In May 2004, the House of Commons and the Senate passed Bill C-250, which added "sexual orientation" to the "hate propaganda" section of the Criminal Code, thus making it illegal for people to propagate hate based on sexual orientation.
+In May 2004, the House of Commons and the Senate passed Bill C-250, which added sexual orientation to the "hate propaganda" section of the Criminal Code, thus making it illegal for people to propagate hate based on sexual orientation.
 This did not include clergymen however.